Rabiurrehman0/Final-project/README.md

+ About Me

+ Hi, I'm Rabi-ur-Rehman! 👋

+I'm a full stack developer...

+🔭 I’m currently working on Food hungama(Replica of food panda)

+🌱 I’m currently learning MERN Stack developer from bano Qabil

+👯 I’m looking to collaborate on frontend projects

+🤝 I’m looking for help with JS project

+💬 Ask me about HTML,CSS,JS

+📫 How to reach me rabiurrehman0318@gmail.com

 # Rabi's Cafe - MERN Stack Website

 Welcome to Rabi's Cafe, a dynamic web platform specializing in selling bakery and sweet items.
 This project utilizes the MERN (MongoDB, Express.js, React.js, Node.js) stack to provide a feature-rich and scalable solution for your cafe.

 ## Demo